-Source: Statisical Review of The United Methodist Church 2005-2010 (Excel download)
+Source: Statistical Review of The United Methodist Church 2009-2015 (Excel download)

 No person or organization except the General Conference, which convenes every four years, has authority to speak officially for the denomination.
 General Conference, the denomination's top policy-making body, has a maximum of 1,000 delegates half clergy, half lay, from around the world.
 The conference revises church law and the "Social Principles" (related to a wide range of social and economic concerns) and adopts resolutions on various current moral, social, public policy and economic issues.
 It also approves plans and budgets for churchwide programs for the next four years.

-Current U.S. bishops include: 11 African-American male bishops, 2 Hispanic female bishops, 6 Asian-American male bishops, 18 Caucasian male bishops, 9 Caucasian female bishops; by gender there are 11 female bishops and 35 male bishops in the U.S. Outside the U.S., there are 2 female bishops and 18 male bishops.
+Current U.S. bishops include: 6 African-American male bishops, 4 African-American female bishops, 2 Hispanic female bishops, 1 Hispanic male bishop, 5 Asian-American male bishops, 18 Caucasian male bishops, 10 Caucasian female bishops; by gender there are 16 female bishops and 30 male bishops in the U.S. Outside the U.S., there are 2 female bishops and 18 male bishops.

 The United Methodist Church was formed in 1968 with the union of the former Evangelical United Brethren Church and The Methodist Church.